THE AER LAB AT QUEEN'S

 I am always interested in talking with talented students who wish to pursue PhD and MSc research within the AER lab.
 Students come to the lab from a variety of educational backgrounds such as Geography, Environmental Science, Engineering, Chemistry, Biology...
 I am able to offer fully-funded positions for graduate students within projects related to the lab's theme of greenhouse gas exchanges from managed and modified systems.

-FULLY FUNDED opportunities for September, 2024 in the Department of Geography and Planning at Queen's University are available.
+FULLY FUNDED opportunities for September, 2026 in the Department of Geography and Planning at Queen's University will likely be available.

 Among the opportunities:

-1) While much work has been done on understanding the outcomes of bog restoration following industrial harvesting, the same cannot be said for fens.
-With this aim, we have begun a five-year NSERC Alliance project in 2024 with the AER Lab contributing to the general theme of net carbon flux following fen restoration.
-I am seeking PhD and/or MSc student(s) who will use eddy covariance, chamber-based and hydrological data to improve our understanding of the processes driving outcomes of fen restoration and its potential success from a carbon perspective.
-The field work will be completed in southern Manitoba and the exact thesis topic can be tailored to your interests.
+1) We will begin field-work for a five-year NSERC Alliance project in May 2025 with the AER Lab contributing to the general theme of net carbon flux following fen restoration.
+The field work will be completed in south/eastern Manitoba.
+This project will allow other opportunities for research and the exact thesis topic can be tailored to your interests.
 This is an excellent opportunity to do practical science with results being directly used by the peat industry and our Government partners.
 This project is in collaboration with colleagues at U. Laval, U. Waterloo, the CSPMA, the Manitoba Government and Ducks Unlimited Canada.

 2) Funding is available for motivated graduate students to study other topics in the general theme of greenhouse gas science.

-Students working on Project 1 above will receive a minimum of $30,000 CAD in annual funding from a variety of sources.
-Canadian students pay $7,255.79 in tuition and fees at the PhD and MSc level.
-International PhD students pay $8,011.79 and International MSc students pay $15,166.25.
-All field work costs are paid by the project and all students regardless of citizenship are fully supported to present research findings at scholarly conferences/workshops as part of the standard training within the lab.
+Students conducting graduate research generally receive a $27-30,000 CAD in annual funding from a variety of sources.
+In 2024, Canadian students paid $7,255.79 in tuition and fees at the PhD and MSc level.
+International PhD students paid $8,011.79 and International MSc students paid $15,166.25.
+All field work costs are covered by the project and all students regardless of citizenship are fully supported to present research findings at scholarly conferences/workshops as part of the standard training within the lab.
 Canadian students eligible for NSERC, provincial or other sources of funding should apply!
 External fellowship awardees will receive a financial top-up above their award and will receive the same support for field research and to present at scholarly conferences/workshops.

 AERLab graduate students Leah Brown, Steffy Velosa, Miranda Hunter and Sophie Burgess at the CGU meeting in Banff, Alberta in 2023